YuliWanghust/RFO_Bench/README.md

 ```
 where each line corresponds to the prediction result of one image.
 The first column is the image path, the second column is the predicted probability, ranging from 0 to 1, indicating whether this image has foreign objects or not.

 We use AUC to evaluate the algorithm's performance of classifying whether each given chest X-ray has foreign objects present or not.
 AUC is commonly used to evaluate binary classification in medical imaging challenges.
-For example, the [CheXpert](https://stanfordmlgroup.github.io/competitions/chexpert/) competition for chest X-ray classification, and the classification task within [CAMELYON16](https://camelyon16.grand-challenge.org/Evaluation/) challenge for whole slide imaging classification.
 We believe AUC is adequate enough to measure the performance of the classification task of our challenge, especially given that our positive and negative data is balanced.

 ### Localization
 For the test dataset, each algorithm is required to generate a `prediction_localization.csv` file in the format below: